-We will sell to the trust additional fixed rate retail installment sale contracts, retail installment loans and consumer installment loans, secured by agricultural or construction equipment during a pre-funding period beginning on the closing date and ending not later than the close of business on the June 2007 payment date.
+We will sell to the trust additional fixed rate retail installment sale contracts and retail installment loans, secured by agricultural, construction or other equipment during a pre-funding period, to the extent described below, beginning on the closing date and ending not later than the close of business on June 2009 payment date.

-The trust will pay for the subsequent receivables with funds on deposit in a pre-funding account established for the trust, with an initial deposit of \$286,174,616.79 (23.85% of the sum of the aggregate contract values of the initial receivables and the balance on deposit in the pre-funding account on the closing date).
+The trust will pay for the subsequent receivables with funds on deposit in a pre-funding account established for the trust, with an initial deposit of \$0 (0.00% of the sum of the aggregate contract values of the initial receivables and the balance on deposit in the pre-funding account on the closing date).
 We expect to sell subsequent receivables to the trust with an aggregate contract value approximately equal to the amount deposited in the pre-funding account.

-The pre-funding period will end earlier than the June 2007 payment date if and when the balance in the pre-funding account is reduced to less than \$200,000.
+The pre-funding period will end earlier than the June 2009 payment date if and when the balance in the pre-funding account is reduced to less than \$200,000.
 The pre-funding period will also terminate early if certain defaults or other adverse events occur as described under "Pre-Funding Period."
 Any balance remaining in the pre-funding account at the end of the pre-funding period will be payable to the noteholders as principal in the ordinary priority for principal payments.